Mathhead200/PRNGE-Encryption-Java/README.md

 # PRNGE-Encryption-Java

-Author: I don't remember what the differences between the newer 2013 and the older normal version are, but he main classes seam to be the same in both:
+Author: I don't remember what the differences between the newer 2013 and the older normal version are, but he main classes seem to be the same in both:

 (Graphical User Interface version)
 Main Class: com.mathhead200.prnge.PrngeGUI